friendica/friendica-addons/url_replace/README.md

 alternative servers in all displayed postings on a Friendica node.

-You can use this to switch from Twitter (or X) to a nitter instance, from YouTube to an invidious instance, or from some news sites to 12ft.io.
+You can use this to switch from Twitter (or X) to a nitter instance, from YouTube to an invidious instance, from Instagram to a proxigram instance, or from some news sites to 12ft.io.

 Note: If you are using the twitter connector on your server, the links to the contacts profile pages will not be replaced by this addon.
 Only links in the